Stephen Abram, Principal, Lighthouse Consulting Inc. and & Executive Director, Federation of Ontario Public Libraries (FOPL)

 Jodi Stiles is the director of information systems at the Naval Postgraduate School Center for Homeland Defense and Security.
 She has over ten years experience in web development, online collaborative tools, database architecture, programming and design, and information systems.
 Ms. Stiles holds a master's degree from Virginia Tech.

-Curt W. Tagtmeier, Reference Librarian/ Independent Consultant
+Curt W. Tagtmeier, Author/ Independent Consultant and Author

 Curt W. Tagtmeier

-Roy Tennant, Senior Program Officer, Research, OCLC Online Computer Library Center, Inc.
+Roy Tennant, Senior Program Officer, Research, OCLC

 Roy Tennant is a Senior Program Officer for OCLC Research.
 He is the owner of the Web4Lib and XML4Lib electronic discussions, and the creator and editor of Current Cites, a current awareness newsletter published every month since 1990.
 His books include "Technology in Libraries: Essays in Honor of Anne Grodzins Lipow" (2008), "Managing the Digital Library" (2004), "XML in Libraries" (2002), "Practical HTML: A Self-Paced Tutorial" (1996), and "Crossing the Internet Threshold: An Instructional Handbook" (1993).
 Roy wrote a monthly column on digital libraries for Library Journal for a decade and has written numerous articles in other professional journals.
 In 2003, he received the American Library Association's LITA/Library Hi Tech Award for Excellence in Communication for Continuing Education.